Sample Workshop Schedule

 7:35pm

-Comfort Zone Expansion (CoZE) Turning Comfort Zone Expansion from theory into practice!
-Participants in the CoZE lab design and execute cheap experiments to replace their anticipations and expectations with actual data.
+Comfort Zone Expansion (CoZE) Lab In this evening activity, participants who choose to take part in the CoZE lab design and execute cheap experiments to replace their anticipations and expectations with actual data.
 What really happens when you make requests of a stranger, sing in public, or reveal your inner weirdness?
 Only one way to find out.
 Surprises and entertainment guaranteed!

 Day 3: Proving the Prototype